Sprained ankle

 - If the ligaments are only slightly stretched, the foot can usually be moved normally again after a few days.

-- Sprained ankles without a ligament rupture are usually largely better after 2 weeks.
+- Usually, a sprained ankle without a ligament rupture is largely healed after two weeks.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.